How to Make the Beginner-Friendly Bamboo Knit Stitch

 Here are the knitting techniques that you will be using in this tutorial:

-To do a yarn over, your simply wrap the yarn around the right needle in a counter-clockwise manner and then knit the next stitch on the left needle.
+To do a yarn over, you wrap the working yarn around the right needle counterclockwise and then knit the next stitch on the left needle.

 How to do a yarn over for the Bamboo knit stitch